 Assembly’s advanced software platform ties together the phases of building-as-product much like a car or airliner: system design, project architecture and engineering, fabrication and manufacturing, logistics, assembly, and delivery.
 Using information as the lifeblood of our process, our platform creates unmatched efficiency and transparency for all teams and partners.
 Our engineers design our systems for manufacturing and assembly; our architects design each building as a 3D digital twin that accurately embodies the dimensions and materiality of every single component; our manufacturing supply chain partners communicate directly with the model to fabricate each part and sub-assembly with incredible precision; our logistics partners track the movement of each element through space; Assembly’s TIer 1 facility floor teams achieve extraordinary efficiency and accuracy by planning, organizing and executing assembly sequences via real-time visualization and metrology.

-Benefits of the Assembly System
+Advantages of the Assembly System

 Just as a manufactured airplane is comprehensively superior in quality to one made by a garage hobbyist, Assembly buildings achieve a level of precision and quality in fit, finish, and feel that can’t easily be accomplished by human laborers working with hammers, saws, and tape measures.